Reqo: A Comprehensive Learning-Based Cost Model for Robust and Explainable Query Optimization: Model Overview

 \subsubsection{Uncertainty Quantification}

-Real-world query plans often exhibit variability due to data uncertainty~\cite{roq}, which in ML can stem from noise in inputs or labels, or from low-dimensional features that fail to adequately learn the sample.
-During cost estimation, uncertainty can arise from various complex factors, including fluctuations in execution time due to changes in the load or hardware conditions of DBMSs when sample query plans are executing and the variability in the plan representations.
-In this work, we focus on this uncertainty and develop a method to quantify and utilize it.
+Real-world query plans often exhibit variability due to data uncertainty~\cite{roq}, which in ML can stem from noise in inputs and labels.
+During cost estimation, uncertainty can arise from various complex factors, including fluctuations in execution time due to changes in the execution environment and the variability in the plan representations.
+In this work, we focus on this uncertainty and develop a technique to quantify and utilize it.

-A neural network can be designed to predict the parameters of the normal distribution~\cite{flajolet1985probabilistic}, allowing it to predict not only the expected conditional value, but also the conditional variance of the target based on training data and the input sample.
-This functionality is achieved by integrating a secondary output branch into the original learning-based cost estimator that is tasked with variance prediction as shown in Figure~\ref{fig:learning_to_rank_robust_cost_model}.
-The optimization of this model involves maximizing the log-likelihood with a Gaussian prior~\cite{nix1994estimating}, as demonstrated in the following uncertainty loss function:

-where for the $i$-th plan embedding as input, $\mu_{p_i}$ is predicted by the first branch of the estimator and represents the expected value of the estimated cost, $\sigma_{p_i}^2$ is from the second branch and reflects the expected variance as the data uncertainty, and $y_{p_i}$ stands for the label (actual cost) of the input plan.
-Minimizing this loss function, we can obtain both the estimated cost and the expected conditional variance for a given plan embedding, enabling effective uncertainty quantification for the subsequent plan selection phase.
+A neural network can be designed to predict the parameters of the normal distribution~\cite{nix1994estimating}, allowing it to predict not only the conditional expected value, but also the conditional variance of the target given the input and training data.
+This functionality is achieved by integrating a secondary output branch into the original learning-based cost estimator that is tasked with variance prediction, as shown in Figure~\ref{fig:learning_to_rank_robust_cost_model}.
+The optimization of this estimator involves minimizing the Gaussian negative log-likelihood, as demonstrated in the following uncertainty loss function: { where, given $N$ plans, for the $i$-th plan embedding as input, $\mu_{p_i}$ is predicted by the first branch of the estimator and represents the expected value of the estimated cost, $\sigma_{p_i}^2$ is predicted by the second branch and reflects the conditional variance as the data uncertainty, and $y_{p_i}$ is the label that represents the actual cost of the input plan.
+By minimizing this loss function, we can obtain both the estimated cost and its conditional variance for each plan, enabling effective uncertainty quantification without assuming bounded residuals for subsequent plan selection.}